aamank11/Emoji-Converter/README.md

-I used a dictionary to convert faces made with keys into actual emojis using the users text.
+This was a fun start on learning to use Python Dictionary's.
+I was able to use faces made by keys on a keyboard and convert them into emojis.
+The user is prompted to say anything using a face made with keys and the message said by the user will be repeated along with the conversion of the emoji.